Your basket is currently empty!

 This is what I want for you too.
 For you to find your passion, find the joy, be free to live your adventures, and treat yourself with excessive kindness.

-Iโve been running my business support agency since 2018, and Iโve been a parent since 2011.
+I ran my business support agency from 2018-2024, and Iโve been a parent since 2011.
 Further back, Iโve been a female human since 1980.
 All of those things have taught me a hell of a lot.
 Iโve also been on my own journey of counselling, therapy and coaching which, in part, led me to become a coach myself.

 My other reason for training as a coach was that, as a virtual assistant, I was working with many business owners who didnโt have anyone to talk to about their fears and aspirations.
 I enjoyed being that person for them and wanted to learn how to do it really effectively.